Dr-Joe-Roberts/olfactometeR/README.md

 olfactometer experiments from data acquisition to visualisation and analysis.
-This package was largely written for personal use, but as the currently available software programmes for olfactometer experiments are either expensive or outdated and without an existing R package it has made publically available.
+This package was largely written for personal use, but as the currently available software programmes for olfactometer experiments are either expensive or outdated and due to the absence of an existing R package it has made publically available.

 *DISCLAIMER: olfactometeR is currently under active development and not all features are optimised or available at present.*